kcartlidge/ng/README.md

 package main

 import (
     "fmt"
-	"kcartlidge/app/data"
     "kcartlidge/app/data/connection"
+    "kcartlidge/app/data/entities"
+    "kcartlidge/app/data/repos"
     "log"
     "os"
+    "time"
 )

 func main() {
     // Limit queries to 100 rows for performance/scalability.
     // This can be overridden on individual calls. connection.MaxRows = 100

+    // This shows SQL statements on the console. connection.DebugMode = true

-	// Connect using the connection string in the "DB_CONNSTR" environment variable. envName := "DB_CONNSTR"
+    // Connect using the connection string in the "DB_CONNSTR" environment variable.
+    // This will exit if no connection is possible. envName := "DB_CONNSTR"
     connectionString, hasEnv := os.LookupEnv(envName)
     if !hasEnv {
         log.Fatalf("Environment variable `%s` not found", envName)
     }
     conn := connection.NewConnection(connectionString)
+    accounts := repos.NewAccountRepo(conn)

+    // Check if we've already created the test account.
+If not, add it. exists, err := accounts.WhereEmailAddress("=", "email@example.com").List()
+    if err == nil && len(exists) == 0 {
+        now := time.Now().UTC()
+        _, err = accounts.Insert(entities.Account{
+            EmailAddress: "email@example.com",
+            DisplayName:  "Example",
+            CreatedAt:    &now,
+            UpdatedAt:    &now,
+            DeletedAt:    nil,
+        })
+    }
+    if err != nil {
+        log.Fatalln(err.Error())
+    }

     // Start a new repo and fetch the first 3 accounts in reverse email address order.
+    // Obviously we've only created one, but remember that this is example code.
     // These lines will not build if your database tables differ (they probably do). fmt.Println("FIRST FEW ACCOUNTS")
-	ar := data.NewAccountRepo(conn)
-	show(ar.WhereId("<", 4).ReverseByEmailAddress().List())
+    show(accounts.
+        WhereId("<", 4).
+        ReverseByEmailAddress().
+        List())

     // Deal with a specific account, using a new repo to reset the filter/sort.
-	// Could also call ar.ResetConditions() and/or ar.ResetSorting() instead.
+    // Could also call accounts.ResetConditions() and/or accounts.ResetSorting() instead.
     fmt.Println("FIND ACCOUNT")
-	ar = data.NewAccountRepo(conn)
+    accounts = repos.NewAccountRepo(conn)
-	show(ar.WhereEmailAddress("=", "email@example.com").List())
+    show(accounts.
+        WhereEmailAddress("=", "email@example.com").
+        List())

     // Query a view.
 The repo will not contain any insert/update/delete code.
     // Important: columns in views will always be nullable according to Postgres.
     // This applies both for querying and for the results. fmt.Println("QUERY A VIEW")
-	aar := data.NewActiveAccountRepo(conn)
+    activeAccounts := repos.NewActiveAccountRepo(conn)
     notEmail := "email@example.com"
-	show(aar.WhereEmailAddress("<>", &notEmail).SortByDisplayName().List())
+    show(activeAccounts.
+        WhereEmailAddress("<>", &notEmail).
+        SortByDisplayName().
+        List())
 }

-func show(data interface{}, err error) {
+// show displays the data or exists if there's an error. func show(data interface{}, err error) {
     if err != nil {
         log.Fatal(err.Error())
     }
     fmt.Println(data)
     fmt.Println()
 }
 ```